Death and Dying in Germany

 Be aware that laws and practices can differ throughout the country.
 The information below is intended as a guide to the normal procedure.

+A death certificate (Todesbescheinigung) must be obtained.
+If death takes place in a hospital, the hospital will arrange for the death certificate to be completed.
 In the event of a death occurring in the home, a doctor should always be contacted.
-The doctor will confirm the date and time of death and fill out the death certificate (Todesbescheinigung).
-If death takes place in a hospital, the hospital will arrange for the death certificate to be completed.
+The doctor will confirm the date and time of the death and fill out the death certificate.
 Only if there are any suspicious circumstances should the police be called.

 Reporting and Registering the Death

 The death must be reported to the local registrar (Standesamt).
 Often the family of the deceased do this themselves, but it may also be done by the funeral home.
 Take any relevant documentation, including: